awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/warm-pools-eventbridge-events.md

 }
 ```

-**Instances leaving the warm pool**
+### Example 2: Amazon EC2 Auto Scaling adds an instance to the Auto Scaling group<a name="warm-pool-example-2"></a>

-The following example shows an event for a lifecycle hook for the `Pending:Wait` state\.
-It represents an instance that is leaving the warm pool due to a scale\-out event\.
+In this example event, the state of an instance in the warm pool changes to `Pending:Wait` when it is added to the Auto Scaling group\.
+This occurs because of a lifecycle hook for scale\-out events\.

 ```
 {